- Who may enter a club competition?

 · Removal of “red eye” as a result of a flash exposure is OK.

 Tools that are NOT OK to use (except as noted):

-· Composites of more than one image are not allowed, except for panoramic and HDR images as noted above.
+· Composites of more than one image are not allowed, except for panoramic, HDR, and focus-stacked images, as noted above.

 · Colorizing a black and white image is not allowed.